 Apple’s financial success lies in developing products that are in high demand.
 Consumers love the company’s products and the user experience they create, generating significant revenue for Apple.

-Apple develops most of its technology in-house, while its competitors’ source tech from other companies.
-Apple’s co-founder, Steve Jobs, kept everything in-house, as he wanted to create a user experience for all Apple product users.
+Apple develops most of its technology in-house, while its competitors source tech from other companies.
+Apple’s co-founder, Steve Jobs, kept everything in-house, as he wanted to create the best possible user experience for all Apple product users.
 This allows Apple to remain in control of the user experience and to ensure everything works together seamlessly.

 In addition to its innovative products and in-house technology, Apple has successfully managed its finances.
 The company has a strong cash position, with billions of dollars in the bank, and has generated massive returns for its shareholders.